ifanbelajar/residential-fencing-services/README.md

 - Deployment: Vercel / Netlify / XAMPP

 ## 💡 Purpose
-This repository serves as a base for developers or contractors who want to build a **residential fencing services website** similar in style and functionality to [SW Fences Port St. Lucie](https://www.swfencesportstlucie.com/).
+This repository serves as a base for developers or residential fencing services who want to build a **residential fencing services website** similar in style and functionality to [SW Fences Port St. Lucie](https://www.swfencesportstlucie.com/).